JansiVictor/SiemensProject/README.md

 </p>

 <p align="center">
-   <i><strong>This project automates the SMETS2 workflows using protractor-cucumber-typescript framework.
+   <i><strong>This project automates the SMETS2 and TRAD workflows using protractor-cucumber-typescript framework.
 </strong></i>
 <p>